 Death and taxes, they say, are inevitable.
 But that tells us nothing of the innovative and curious ways in which death is “celebrated” across the world.
 Yes, death signifies the passing of a human being from this mortal world.
 Some believe that we just cease to exist as conscious beings, but many, many others around the world – across cultures and traditions – believe otherwise.
 For many, death is a milestone in our existence, where our souls transition from this world into the next.
-Those who work in the world of modern death care today would see funerals and interment connected to cemetery software and management.
+Those who work in the world of modern death care today would see funerals and interment connected to cemetery software system and management.
 Death is conceived differently across traditions, cultures, religious communities, and even occupations.

 A Glimpse into Lesser-Known Funeral Traditions

 For many of us in the West, death is a sombre affair, and the funeral process tends to be a colourless one.
 Yet, it’s what we consider to be normal.
 In traditional Christian and Jewish funerals, the bereaved attend the church or synagogue wearing all (or mostly) black.
 The prayer ritual takes place and eulogies are given.
 Once at the cemetery or graveyard, flowers – often roses – are gently placed into the casket of the dead before the deceased is lowered into the ground.
 In a similar vein, wearing all (or mostly) white is customary when one attends a Hindu funeral.
 For Muslims, a process similar to that of the Jews and Christians takes place – to some degree – and while wearing black is not a custom, it’s customary to wear clothes that don’t attract much attention.